boyonpointe/Notch-a-French-flag/README.md

 The various coupling types differ from each other in terms of:
-(i) whether the ligand is activated/inhibited/unaffected by each of the patterning genes B, W and R,and
+(i) whether the ligand is activated/inhibited/unaffected by each of the patterning genes B, W and R, and
 (ii) whether the genes B, W and R are themselves regulated by NICD positively/negatively/not at all.

 Thus, each of the 3^6 =729 possible coupling types can be uniquely represented